NHS requirements

 The NDSA gives you legal permission to access GP records.

-Wait for confirmation email (usually arrives from NHS England within 24 hours)
+Wait for confirmation email.
+This usually arrives from NHS England within 24 hours.

 Note: This is a one-time agreement that doesn't expire.